CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

     -   Finally it runs the method 'deleteApplicationByCompanyID()' to delete all the job applications linked to this company (being deleted by this function).

-Redirects to the template:
+Redirects the user:
--   'view_address_book.html'
+-   To the template: 'view_address_book.html'
 -   via the route "/address_book"
 -   With a flash message, confirming that the company (and all Applications, Notes, Interviews & Interview Prep, & job offers linked to this company) has been successfully deleted.